NEOLPAR/burroughs_test/README.md

 npm start
 ```

-Please continue reading if you would like to change the project defaults or payment rules, run test or run lint.
+Please continue reading if you would like to change the project defaults or payment rules, run test, or run lint.
 <a name="setupApp"></a>

 ## Setup your application